- Air Crash Sites

 These are some smaller fragments, typical of all that is left now at the site

 Below; Booster, the fox terrier pup from Kansas, is buried here.

-Below; Memorial plaque which was placed at the site in 1980.
-A number of the crew returned to this spot to pay their respects to their lost comrades including Adrian Schultz, Hal Alexander and Julian Erts
+Below; This memorial plaque was placed at the site in 1980 and was restored in July 2018.
+A number of the crew returned to this spot to pay their respects to their lost comrades including Adrian Schultz, Hal Alexander and Julian Erts.